HermesBoots/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 ## Search API
 Sending POST requests to a resource and parsing JSON responses.

+## Star Wars API #0
+Query people from the Star Wars API.

 ## My GitHub!
 Use the GitHub API to get a user's ID number.